 - Develop some compelling solutions.

-- And, then take actions that make sense for you and for the situation.
+- And, then take actions that make sense for you and the situation.

 Begin by looking at what needs to happen to solve the broken thing.
 This point is the foundation of coaching and my work.
-Each and every one of us, play the central role in the life story we create.
+Each one of us play the central role in the life story we create.
 You have to resolve yourself to get out of the fairytale, that someone else will heroically come and save you.
-It’s way past time to put on your own superhero costume and save yourself – this is one of the best truths I know.
+It’s way past time to put on your superhero costume and save yourself – this is one of the best truths I know.
 Being your own superhero is an important super-secret of the universe.
 And, I challenge you to put on that form-fitting outfit and fly into your life!

 - What is your Super Power?